McDermott-Group/LabRAD/LabRAD/Install/readme.txt

 Installation order matters.
-Do it in the order described in the readme.txt" file.
+Follow the order described in this file.
 If you are installing from a directory, sometimes errors are thrown if the path length is too long. :/

-Install the things in this order (on a computer with an Internet access):

-python-2.7.9.msi - make sure to select "add python to path" numpy-1.9.2-win32-superpack-python2.7.exe scipy-0.15.1-win32-superpack-python2.7.exe
+Install Python and the required modules in this order (on a computer with an Internet access): python-2.7.9.msi - make sure to select "add python to path" numpy-1.9.2-win32-superpack-python2.7.exe scipy-0.15.1-win32-superpack-python2.7.exe